• Skip to primary navigation

 STEP 3: Push the tare button on the scale.
 This will reset the scale to 0, cancelling out the weight of the bowl.

-bowl of chocolate chips on kitchen scale
+Bowl of chocolate chips on a kitchen scale.

 STEP 4: Add chocolate chips to the bowl until you reach the weight you need.